KentenRoth/100DaysOfCode/README.md

 Still not feeling the best, but I did get some time in to code.
 I decided to work a little on my weather app tonight.
 I got the api hooked up to pull the lat and lng from mapquest.
 I have it pushed up to github and tomorrow I will start working on the rest.
 I wanted to do more tonight, but I need to get some more sleep to hopefully fully beat this sickness.

 ---

+Day 18

+Today I got a little coding in on my lunch break from work and then a little more coding done in the evening.
+I hooked up the weather part of the weather app.
+This is the part that pulls from the dark sky api by using the lat and lng from mapquest.
+Next I want to figure out how to get the forcast for the next few days.
+I am not 100% sure how to do that but that will be the next part of my project.
+I also, am ready to get started on the testing portion of the course.
+I have seen a lot of stuff about testing but do not know anything about it or how to set it up.

+---